-Update on Increased or Improved Services for High Needs Students in 2021 - 22
+Update on Increased or Improved Services for High Needs Students in 2022 - 23

-This chart compares what Hume Lake Charter School budgeted last year in the LCAP for actions and services that contribute to increasing or improving services for high needs students with what Hume Lake Charter School estimates it has spent on actions and services that contribute to increasing or improving services for high needs students in the current year.
+This chart compares what Hume Lake Charter School budgeted last year in the LCAP for actions and service that contribute to increasing or improving services for high needs students with what Hume Lake Charter School estimates it has spent on actions and services that contribute to increasing or improving services for high needs students in the current year.

-The text description of the above chart is as follows: In 2021 - 22, Hume Lake Charter School's LCAP budgeted \$65,921.00 for planned actions to increase or improve services for high needs students.
-Hume Lake Charter School actually spent \$79,096.00 for actions to increase or improve services for high needs students in 2021 - 22.
+The text description of the above chart is as follows: In 2022 - 23, Hume Lake Charter School's LCAP budgete \$79,737.00 for planned actions to increase or improve services for high needs students.
+Hume Lake Charter School actually spent \$58,507.00 for actions to increase or improve services for high needs students in 2022 23.
+The difference between the budgeted and actual expenditures of \$21,230.00 had the following impact on Hume Lake Charter School's ability to increase or improve services for high needs students: